exceptionless/Website/2016-07-13-exceptionless-3-4-new-user-dashboards-job-reliability-bug-fixes.md

 The new most users dashboard allows you a quick view of events sorted by the highest number of affected users.
 This is great for helping prioritize your work pipeline.

-Also, as an aside, we&#8217;ve added the users affected column to the dashboard.
+Also, as an aside, we've added the users affected column to the dashboard.
 We know some of you guys will find that helpful.

 ### New Keyboard Shortcuts